 - Add information about LAGG column - what accepted number of LAGGs for one port can be configured at once (I think it only 1).

 - Add some caution that chaning LAGG can lead to loops.
 Specially if user or system will modify ports9,10/lagg0.

 - Add some exception wich will not allow save switch configuration if any of ports from 1 to 8 will be configured to lagg0.

-#4 Updated by Blaine Palmer about 2 months ago
+#4 Updated by Blaine Palmer over 1 year ago

 I recently updated our XG-7100 and before attempting to apply the patch in the associated forum post I checked the existing switch.inc.
 It appears this patch was applied in 2.4.4p3 already, however when using the UI if I put any number in the LAGG column and click save it still comes back with all 0 and I lose LAN connectivity.

 I'd really like to get LAGG working with an external switch to allow for more throughput between segments.